-If you want to buy an investment property in Southern California and Central Ohio, it’s important to know what to look for.
+If you want to buy an investment property in Ohio and Southern California, it’s important to know what to look for.
 In this post, we will provide you with 5 things you’ll want to take note of before making a purchase.

-Investing in Southern California and Central Ohio real estate is one of the smartest financial decisions you can make.
+Investing in Ohio and Southern California real estate is one of the smartest financial decisions you can make.
 The returns and benefits can be enormous when you choose the right property to invest in.
 That said, not every property will make a good investment property.
-Keep reading to learn more about what you should look for in your Southern California and Central Ohio investment property.
+Keep reading to learn more about what you should look for in your Ohio and Southern California investment property.

 As an investor, the last thing you want is a high-maintenance property or high-maintenance tenants.
 The house should be easy to maintain both inside and out.
 The landscaping should be simple, and not require a ton of water to keep things alive.
 Most tenants don’t put in the same effort with a rental property as they would with a home of their own.
 So expecting them to maintain a high-maintenance garden is a little far-fetched.